chalcocabana/chalcocabana.github.io/README.md

 # chalcocabana.github.io
-This is a personal site dedicated to the thoughts, projects, and interests of the author, Alejandro Zee.
+This is a personal site dedicated to the thoughts, projects, and interests of the author, chalcocabana.